-If you really want to make this a “December (or November) to Remember,” don’t buy a car.
-Despite the seasonal sales pitch by Lexus and other car dealers to take advantage of some of the best pricing of the year, the disadvantages of owning a car should continue to keep you far away from automobile showrooms this holiday season.
+Despite the seasonal sales pitches by car dealers to take advantage of some of the best pricing of the year, the disadvantages of owning a car should continue to keep you far away from automobile showrooms.

 If you see a car strictly as an investment — one that depreciates and has opportunity costs and high yearly maintenance fees — you’ll quickly discover owning a car is a pretty poor use of your money.

 If you also view owning a car from an environmental standpoint, you’ll have more reasons to swap your car this year for other forms of transportation — maybe a sleigh like Santa’s.

 A new car is a rapidly depreciating asset

 Although you’ve probably heard this warning more times than your favorite yuletide carol, the moment you drive your new car off the dealer’s lot, it loses value.
 It’s true.
 On average, a car loses between 15 percent and 25 percent of its value each year for the first five years.
 Imagine if after you were handed the keys to your new house and your real agent told you that the $200,000 home you bought on Monday was worth only $170,000 (15% of $200,000) on Tuesday.
 And in year two, it would be worth even less, $144,500 (15% of $170,000).
 You wouldn’t stand for it, but for some reason, millions of car-buying customers do.